 Not minor if: The issue involved a security officer whose duties as a committed responder were significant to the licensee’s implementation of their overall protective strategy.

-Example h: A licensee employee self-reported that they had entered the site PA and inadvertently brought with them a small mace spray container that is considered by the licensee’s written security implementing procedures to be a contraband item and prohibited from being inside the PA.
+Example 10h: A licensee employee self-reported that they had entered the site PA and inadvertently brought with them a small mace spray container that is considered by the licensee’s written security implementing procedures to be a contraband item and prohibited from being inside the PA.

 Violation: Failure to control prohibited items in accordance with the licensee’s security implementing procedures, and the NRC-approved security plan, for controlling items that are prohibited from the PA.